Kanishk9/Securing-file-using-cryptography/README.md

 # Minor-1
-A web application, build using Flask framework for Secure file storage using crytography
+A web application, build using Flask framework for Secure file storage using cryptography where AES 128-bit cryptography algorithm is implemented using cryptography.fernet module.

 To run the webapp, run Main.py and then go to the localhost (127.0.0.1:5500)